-The study of theoretical computer science is focused on a deeper understanding of the basic principles underlying contemporary information technologies, including non-classical computing systems such as neural networks or quantum computers.
-In addition to the active acquisition of theoretical and technical knowledge, special emphasis is placed on the development of abstract thinking.
+The study of theoretical computer science is focused on a deeper understanding of the basic principles on which contemporary information technologies are based, including non-classical computer systems such as neural networks or quantum computers.
+In addition to the active acquisition of knowledge of a theoretical and technical nature, special emphasis is placed on the development of abstract thinking.

-Students will learn advanced algorithmic procedures, gain insight into the principles of modern programming languages, become familiar with methods for code analysis, testing and verification, and understand the possibilities and limitations of emerging computing devices that operate on different principles than classical computers.
+Students will learn advanced algorithmic procedures, gain insight into the principles of modern programming languages, learn about methods for analysis, testing and verification of code, and understand the possibilities and limitations of emerging computing devices that operate on different principles than classical computers.
 The acquired knowledge and skills will prepare students for expert analytical work, which may include independent research.

-The applicant chooses one of the specializations Computational Model Algorithms, Formal Verification and Analysis of Programs or Principles of Programming Languages.
+The candidate chooses one of the specializations Computational model algorithms, Formal verification and analysis of programs or Principles of programming languages.

 |Czech study program|

 The graduate of the program is ready to work in companies focused on the design and development of software systems, especially in the positions of analyst, software architect or verifier.
-It will also find application in companies providing consulting and advisory services in the field of informatics.
-Solid mathematical foundations, together with knowledge of non-trivial algorithmic procedures, are a good prerequisite for work in the financial sector.
-The graduate can also use the acquired knowledge and skills very well in the subsequent doctoral study.
+It can also be used in companies providing consultations and advice in the field of informatics.
+Solid mathematical foundations together with knowledge of non-trivial algorithmic procedures are a good prerequisite for work in the financial sector.
+The graduate can also make very good use of the acquired knowledge and skills in the follow-up doctoral study.

 Where after this study?

-FI graduates are valued in practice, their average gross starting salary has been more than CZK 45,000 over the past few years, according to a survey of all degrees of study.
-More about graduate employment
+FI graduates are valued in practice, their average gross starting salary in the last few years is more than 45,000 CZK, according to a survey of all levels of study.
+More about the employment of graduates

 Meet successful graduates

-In the study catalog you will find lists of compulsory and compulsory elective courses and recommended course of study.
+In the study catalog you will find lists of compulsory and optional subjects and a recommended course of study.

-Specializations are curricula that set the conditions for completion, such as compulsory subjects.
+Specializations are study plans that set out the conditions for graduation, such as compulsory subjects.

-Specialization will introduce students to methods of solving problems that are computationally demanding on classical computers.
-Graduates will also become familiar with the principles, advantages and limitations of non-classical computing systems such as neural networks or quantum computers.
+The specialization will acquaint students with methods of solving problems that are computationally demanding on classical computers.
+Graduates will also be introduced to the principles, advantages and limitations of non-classical computer systems such as neural networks or quantum computers.